Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Some properties of (oriented) Davis complexes

 \begin{lem} Let $K$ be the convex hull of $\vertex E_1\cup \vertex E_n$, i.e. the smallest convex subset of $\vertex\Si$ containing $\vertex E_1\cup \vertex E_n$.
 Take $x\in K$, let $x_i=\prj_{E_i}(x)$ and let $u_i$ be a geodesic from $x$ to $x_i$ ($i=1,n$).
 Then $\supp(u_1)\perp\supp(u_n)$. \end{lem}

+A more natural notation to use might be $E_1$ and $E_2$, instead of $E_1$ and $E_n$.
+However, we hope to align the notation in later sections when this lemma is used, so we use $E_1$ and $E_n$.

-\begin{proof} First note that for any edge connecting two points in $K$, the wall $H$ dual to this edge must intersect at least one of $E_1$ or $E_n$, otherwise $H$ would contain $E_1$ and $E_n$ in the same side as $E_1\cap E_n\neq\emptyset$, implying $K$ is contained in one side of $K$.
+\begin{proof} First note that for any edge connecting two vertices in $K$, the wall $H$ dual to this edge must intersect at least one of $E_1$ or $E_n$, otherwise $H$ would contain $E_1$ and $E_n$ on the same side as $E_1\cap E_n\neq\emptyset$, implying $K$ is contained on one side of $H$.